kookoowaa/Projects/README.md

 ## Contents

-### Market Research Analysis
+### Business Location Analysis (Business_Location_Analysis/Business_Location_Analysis.ipynb)

 - Simple, but intuitive and effect logic to search for an optimum location for business development.
-- Mainly a frequency analysis, with the help of google api
+- Based on simple frequency analysis, with the help of google api.